Please note that Tapas no longer supports Internet Explorer.

 Feb 12, 2026

 Leaning against the doorframe, I waved languidly as I watched the students depart.
-My bravado finally reached its limit the moment their figures disappeared toward the elevator hall, and I expelled a breath that seemed to squeeze carbon dioxide from every cell in my body.
-I was glad I'd gotten to talk with them.
+My bravado finally collapsed the moment they disappeared toward the elevator hall, and I let out a breath that felt like it squeezed the carbon dioxide out of every cell in my body.
+I was glad I’d gotten to talk with them.
 That was the truth.
-But after this morning's detectives, then Jane and Maria, and now this—everyone had shaken me up far too much today.
+But after this morning’s detectives, then Jayne and Maria, and now this—everyone had shaken me up far too much for one day.

 I wondered who it could be.

-In this building, the elevator couldn't be used without operation by either the concierge or myself.
-So the doorbell ringing unexpectedly like this was fundamentally unusual.
+In this building, the elevator couldn't be used without either the concierge or me operating it.
+So the doorbell ringing unexpectedly like this was unusual to begin with.

-Tilting my head in puzzlement, I opened the door to find Qasim—the boy I had just bid farewell to—standing there.
+Tilting my head in puzzlement, I opened the door to find Qasim—the same one I had just said goodbye to—standing there.
 Intense blue eyes that made me tilt my head up slightly.
 Caught by that gaze, my body froze for an instant.
 Up close, the pressure in his eyes was almost painful.

 “H-hey, Qasim.
 Did you forget something?”

-I tried to sound as casual as possible, but his intensity didn't ease one bit.
+I tried to sound as casual as possible, but the intensity in his gaze didn't ease one bit.
 A quick glance confirmed the other three weren't with him.

 “Um, what is it?”